 Screened as part of NYAFF’s retrospective on director Dante Lam (OPERATION MEKONG, VAMPIRE EFFECT) OPERATION RED SEA is a relentless barrage of action and patriotic propaganda.
-If Michael Bay had traveled back in time to direct John Wayne in THE GREEN BERETS the results might have been somewhat similar.
+If Michael Bay had travelled back in time to direct John Wayne in THE GREEN BERETS, the results might have been somewhat similar.

 Beginning with a skirmish against Somali pirates, the film quickly kicks into its main plot.
 A terrorist led coup in the fictional North African country of Yewaire has left hundreds of Chinese citizens in harm’s way.
 It’s also put a bunch of ISIS wannabes dangerously close to obtaining the materials to make several dirty nukes.
 The only solution is to send in the Sea Dragons, China’s equivalent of Seal Team 6.